Back to Blog

 What to look for in a VDR Q&A feature

-The essentials: threaded conversations (not flat comments), email notifications for both parties, the ability to link questions to specific documents, resolved/open status tracking, and a complete audit trail.
-Bonus points for integration with notification webhooks (Slack, Teams) so your team doesn't need to check the data room constantly.
+The essentials: threaded conversations (not flat comments), email notifications for both parties, the ability to link questions to specific documents, per-thread assignment and priority, resolved/open status tracking, and a complete tamper-evident audit trail.
+Bonus points for deep-linked notifications and per-recipient isolation so bidders or counterparties can't see each other's questions.